-While some companies have chosen to be very open and share just about everything with their employees, other CEOs feel that sharing too much with employees will lead to unnecessary drama and might compromise an employee's focus.
+While some companies have chosen to be very open with their employees, other CEOs use their discretion as they feel that sharing too much information might compromise an employee's focus.

-When deciding on how much, or how little, business information you want to share with your staff you need to take into account the positions and responsibilities of different employees and think carefully about who really needs, and will benefit from, this information.
+When deciding on how much, or how little, business information you want to share with your staff you need to take into account the positions and responsibilities of different employees and think carefully about who needs, and will benefit from, this information.